-This low-prep activity includes a free printable that you are welcome to use!
+This low-prep activity includes a convenient printable template!
 I’ll also show different ways the activity can be adapted for teaching various developmental levels.

 - Mom – 妈妈 / 媽媽(Māma)